 - heart rate

-The outlook for this condition depends on the severity of your overdose.
+The outlook for this condition depends on the severity of intoxication.
 Mild cases are the easiest to treat and require short hospital visits.
 More severe cases require longer hospital stays and medical monitoring.

 You may also consider:

 - over-the-counter pain medicine as an alternative to opioids

 - individual counseling

 You may require behavioral therapy for a healthy long-term outlook.
 Talk to your primary care provider about psychological and psychiatric treatments that can help you get better.